Nonlinear phase synchronization and the role of spacing in shell models: Inverse cascades

 \section{Inverse cascades}

-Despite the success of shell models in modeling forward cascades, attempts to extend them, in order to reproduce the inverse energy cascade observed in 2D turbulence - simply by changing the dimensionality of the conserved invariants - have generally failed, mainly because of the tendency of the inverse cascade in these models to be overwhelmed by statistical shell-equipartition solutions (see, e.g., Refs. \citep{aurell:94b,ditlevsen:1996}).
+Despite the success of shell models in modeling forward cascades, attempts to extend them, in order to reproduce the inverse energy cascade observed in 2D turbulence - simply by changing the dimensionality of the conserved invariants - have generally failed, mainly because of the tendency of the inverse cascade in these models to be overwhelmed by statistical shell-equipartition solutions (see, e.g., Refs. \citealp{aurell:94b,ditlevsen:1996}).
 To overcome this issue, different generalization has been proposed, such as shell model on hierarchical trees \citep{aurell:94,aurell:97}, or models based on spiral chains written for energy \citep{gurcan:19} or a model only for amplitudes, or one based on a stochastic cascade mechanism \citep{ditlevsen:12}.
 These results suggest that the self-consistently evolving phase equation plays a crucial role in suppressing the inverse cascade.

-In this work, we will focus on the two shell model that, to our knowledge, are able to present a genuine inverse energy cascade: the elongated helical shell model proposed by \citet{depietro:15} and the model studied by \citet{tom:2017} (see also Ref. \citep{vladimirova:2021} as a shell model capable of driving an inverse cascade for resonating waves in the context of wave turbulence).
+In this work, we will focus on the two shell model that, to our knowledge, are able to present a genuine inverse energy cascade: the elongated helical shell model proposed by \citet{depietro:15} and the model studied by \citet{tom:2017} (see also Ref. \citealp{vladimirova:2021} for a shell model that shows an inverse cascade driven by resonantly interacting waves in the context of wave turbulence).
 Our goal here is to analyze the statistical properties of triadic phases and their implication in the inverse cascade solutions produced by these models as a complementary example to the forward cascade case.

-Since inverse cascades are typically non-intermittent and lack of coherent bursts, we do not show a detailed investigation of the \textit{synchronizability} of those shell models.
-They are all boringly non-intermittent in that respect.
-However it is interesting to show the forms of the PDFs of the triadic phases together with the fluxes and the resulting spectra, in order to demonstrate how the triadic phases organize statistically, to drive an inverse cascade even in the presence of strong phase randomness.
-Hopefully, understanding how triadic phase organization works in such reduced representations as shell models, will provide the key to explaining how the cascade mechanism is sustained in turbulence in general.
+Since inverse cascades are boringly non-intermittent and lack coherent bursts, we do not show detailed investigations of the \textit{synchronizability} of these models.
+However it is interesting to show the forms of the PDFs of the triadic phases together with the fluxes and the resulting spectra, in order to demonstrate how the triadic phases organize statistically, to drive an inverse cascade even when they are mostly random.
+We hope that, understanding how triadic phase organization works in such reduced representations as shell models, will provide the key to explaining how the cascade mechanism is sustained in turbulence in general, including the inverse cascade.